alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 instance [runs puppet every half hour][puppet-cronjob], with the puppet agents configured to run after the puppetmaster at randomised times.

-What actually happens on a puppet run?
-The puppetmaster copies the latest versions of govuk-puppet and govuk-secrets to itself (this is why you must wait 30 minutes between [deploying Puppet] between environments).
-The puppet agents, on the other hand, compare their configuration with the puppet master to see if they have diverged ("configuration drift") and reset themselves against the master.
+When [deploying Puppet], the latest versions of govuk-puppet and govuk-secrets are copied to the puppetmaster.
+On each puppet run, the puppet agent checks for differences between what is sees and what the puppetmaster says should be there to see if they have diverged ("configuration drift") and whether they should reset themselves against the master.
+Only after all the puppet agents have updated can you be confident that your puppet change hasn't broken anything, which is why you must wait 30 minutes between puppet deploys.

 [deploying Puppet]: /manual/deploy-puppet.html
 [govuk-puppet]: https://github.com/alphagov/govuk-puppet